-For example, the spending level that honors my values as a 50 year-old, middle class, head-household, family of four is much higher than when I was a single male straight out of college.
-It is probably higher than it will be 10 years from now when my kids are grown.
+For example, the spending level that honors my values as a 50 year-old, middle class, head-household, family of four, is much higher than when I was a single male straight out of college.
+It’s probably higher than it will be 10 years from now when my kids are grown.

 You must design a financial plan to reflect whatever reality is true for you.
-That is always the starting point when I begin working with coaching clients.
+That’s always the starting point when I begin working with coaching clients.

 We co-design a wealth plan for financial freedom that integrates every aspect of their life: values, spending, life habits, skills, resources, interests and abilities.